cloudfoundry/diego-notes/proposals/measuring_performance.md

 For N batches of the seeding mix of apps, continually push the apps in the batches, wait for them to run or to crash, then delete them.

+The pushing will be done by creation of a batch of master applications and using the `cf copy-bits` to copy the compiled application bits to a set of `dummy` deployed non-started applications.
+Once the bits are copied a `cf start` will be called on those cloned applications.

 ### Experiment 3: Fault-recovery